USA Gymnastics releases report on sex abuse scandal that rocked sport

 USA Gymnastics is in the middle of looking for a new chief executive after its longtime leader resigned under pressure following a judge's release of documents in a Georgia lawsuit that alleges the organization bungled sex abuse cases.

-But Parilla said he has no plans to step down as head of the board, saying that better training would be enough to transform the culture.
+But Parilla said he has no plans to step down as head of the board, saying that better training will give the leadership the tools it needs to keep kids safe.

 "Basically, we thought we were doing a lot," he said.
 "We obviously can do better and we need to do better."